 We generate revenue primarily from the sale of subscriptions for accessing our cloud-based software products over the contract term.
-Our subscription arrangements are available in monthly, quarterly, semi-annual, and annual plans, and we typically invoice for the full term in advance.
+We generally enter into subscription agreements with our customers on monthly, annual, or multi-year terms and invoice customers in advance in either monthly or annual installments.
 We also sell professional services that include product configuration, data migration, systems integration, and training.
 Professional services revenue is recognized as services are performed.

 Our customer base and operations have scaled over time.
-Our total revenue was \$498.0 million, \$371.0 million and \$249.7 million in the years ended December 31, 2022, 2021 and 2020, respectively, representing year-over-year growth rates of 34% and 49%, respectively.
-We incurred operating losses of \$233.4 million, \$204.8 million and \$56.1 million in the years ended December 31, 2022, 2021 and 2020, respectively, and our net losses were \$232.1 million, \$192.0 million and \$57.3 million in the years ended December 31, 2022, 2021 and 2020, respectively.
+Our total revenue was \$596.4 million, \$498.0 million and \$371.0 million in the years ended December 31, 2023, 2022 and 2021, respectively, representing year-over-year growth rates of 20% and 34%, respectively.
+We incurred operating losses of \$170.2 million, \$233.4 million and \$204.8 million in the years ended December 31, 2023, 2022 and 2021, respectively, and our net losses were \$137.4 million, \$232.1 million and \$192.0 million in the years ended December 31, 2023, 2022 and 2021, respectively.